yoninazarathy/one-on-epsilon-assets/blog/polygonal-numbers.md

 $49 = 1 + 3 + 5 + 7 + 9 + 11 + 13.$

 Now set the number of sides to $5$.
 Playing the same game with regular pentagons (that is, five-sided polygons), generating the sequence of numbers might take a bit of effort, concentration, and possibly some artistic talent.
-Try to follow the progression in the following diagram, and maybe try to reproduce some more for yourself:
+Try to follow the progression in the following diagram, and maybe reproduce some more for yourself:

 <center>
  <img src="https://es-app.com/blog-assets/PentagonalNumbers.png" alt="drawing" width="600px"/>